-Our resorts will have an ongoing need for renovations and other capital improvements, including replacements, from time to time, of furniture, fixtures and equipment.
+Our resorts have an ongoing need for renovations and other capital improvements, including replacements, from time to time, of furniture, fixtures and equipment.
 In addition, Hyatt and Hilton will require periodic capital improvements by us as a condition of maintaining the use of their brands.
-These capital improvements may give rise to the following risks:
+In addition to liquidity risks, these capital improvements may result in declines in revenues while rooms or restaurants are out of service due to capital improvement projects or other risks.
+The costs of these capital improvements or any of the above noted factors could have a material adverse effect on us, including our financial condition, liquidity and results of operations.